hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 #### What's next?

-A single blog post is not going to overthrow secondary maths education.
 Instead of *replacing* the curriculum (an ambitious and long-term goal), paths into the landscape can be offered as a complement to traditional textbooks.